-If, for example, you have spent more than 180 days unlawfully in the U.S. after 1997, you may be subject to a three- or ten-year admission bar.
+If, for example, you have spent more than 180 days unlawfully in the U.S. after 1997, you might be subject to a three- or ten-year admission bar.
 Similarly, if you have ever lied or made a material misrepresentation on a U.S. visa application you may be found inadmissible to the United States.
-Finally, convictions for certain crimes including “crimes involving moral turpitude,” any two crimes with a combined sentence of five years or more, controlled substances offenses, drug trafficking, prostitution, and other crimes make one inadmissible to the United States.
+Finally, convictions for certain crimes including "crimes involving moral turpitude," any two crimes with a combined sentence of five years or more, controlled substances offenses, drug trafficking, prostitution, and other crimes make one inadmissible to the United States.

 Waivers are available for some of the grounds of inadmissibility, so it is important to consult an immigration attorney if you think this may be an issue for you.

 Failing to Show You Will Not Become a Public Charge